 The Account page lets you configure some of your Looker user account settings.
-You can access this page from the user menu:
+To access this page, select the Profile menu and then select Account.

 This topic includes the following sections:

 - Configuring OAuth connection credentials

 Changing standard account settings

 The top section of the Account page shows your Looker account's settings:

 - Profile Picture: If your Looker admin has enabled it, you can use the Gravatar app to select or create an avatar for your account.

 - First Name: First name that is configured on the account.

 - Last Name: Last name that is configured on the account.

 - Email: Email address that is associated with the Looker account (this field is not editable).